If you follow the steps and troubleshooting methods discussed in this article, you should be able to resolve most issues with iCloud Calendar.

 Warning: It is important that you have your iCloud Calendar data backed up from both icloud.com/calendar, Calendar (or iCal), and the Reminders application (or the Reminders section of iCal) prior to disabling iCloud Calendars & Reminders on your computer.

-- Verify you have backed up both your iCloud and local Calendars and Reminders data by following the instructions in iCloud: How to back up iCloud data.
+- Verify you have backed up both your iCloud and local Calendars and Reminders data by following the instructions in Archive or make copies of your iCloud data.

 - Open System Preferences.